ringcentral/ringcentral-demos-oauth/README.md

 ## Screenshots

-The following are example screenshots of the email/phone number selection, authentication and authorization pages shown.
+The following are example screenshots of the steps the user is presented with on a new login.

+1. email/phone number selection
+1. authentication and
+1. authorization

 ### Email/Phone Number Selection